 Atlanta Institute of Music and Media was awarded 20 badges in the 2023 rankings.

-AIMM was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+AIMM was not ranked in College Factual's 2023 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

-With a student to faculty ratio of 13 to 1, Atlanta Institute of Music and Media is about average in this regard as the nationwide rate is 15 to 1.
-While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.
+The student to faculty ratio at Atlanta Institute of Music and Media is about average at 15 to 1.
+This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
+The national average for this metric is 15 to 1.

 The full-time faculty percentage at Atlanta Institute of Music and Media is 100%.
 This is higher than the national average of 47%.

-Retention and Graduation Rates at Atlanta Institute of Music and Media
+Find out more about the retention and graduation rates at Atlanta Institute of Music and Media.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|